Transparent-Partners/agent-load-vertexaisearch/README.md

 Instead of using the undocumented `setUpDataConnector` API, we use a reliable GCS-based approach:

 1. **Drive API**: List and download files from your Google Drive folder
+2. **Deletion Detection**: Compare current Drive files with sync state to find deleted files
+3. **GCS Cleanup**: Remove deleted files from GCS bucket
-2. **GCS Storage**: Upload files to a Google Cloud Storage bucket
+4. **GCS Upload**: Upload new/modified files to Google Cloud Storage bucket
-3. **Import API**: Use the proven ImportDocuments API to import from GCS
+5. **Import API**: Use the proven ImportDocuments API to import from GCS
-4. **Incremental Sync**: Track file modifications to only sync changed files
+6. **Incremental Sync**: Track file modifications to only sync changed files

 ### Benefits
 - ✅ Uses stable, documented APIs
 - ✅ Full programmatic control
 - ✅ Efficient incremental updates
+- ✅ **Automatic deletion handling**
 - ✅ Production-ready and scalable
 - ✅ Works with all supported file types